angular/components/src/material/chips/chips.md

 When using MatChipListbox, never nest other interactive controls inside of the `<mat-chip-option>` element.
 Nesting controls degrades the experience for assistive technology users.

 By default, `MatChipListbox` displays a checkmark to identify selected items.
-While you can hide the checkmark indicator for single-selection via `hideSingleSelectionIndicator`, this makes the component less accessible by making it harder or impossible for users to visually identify selected items.
+While you can hide the checkmark indicator for single-selection via `hideSingleSelectionIndicator` or `hideMultipleSelectionIndicator` for multiple-selection, although this makes the component less accessible by making it harder or impossible for users to visually identify selected items.